Posted On: January 15, 2026

 Bloodborne Pathogens Defined

-Bloodborne pathogens can cause serious and potentially deadly diseases, which is why OSHA requires anyone with occupational exposure to blood and other potentially infectious materials to comply with its bloodborne pathogen standard.
+Bloodborne pathogens can cause serious and sometimes deadly diseases.
+To reduce risk, OSHA’s bloodborne pathogens standard applies to anyone with occupational exposure to blood or other potentially infectious materials, requirements that are easy to meet with online bloodborne pathogens training.

 How Are Bloodborne Pathogens Transmitted?